Sparse Bayesian mass-mapping with uncertainties: local credible intervals: Hierarchical Bayesian Inference for Mass-mapping

 Here we provide a concise overview of the parameter selection aspect of our sparse Bayesian mass-mapping algorithm which was developed and presented in previous work \emdash for a complete description see \citet{[M1],[16]}.

 The prior term in equation (\ref{eq:log-posterior}) promotes the \textit{a priori} knowledge that the signal of interest $\kappa$ is likely to be sparse in a given dictionary $\bm{\Psi}$.
 A function $f(x)$ is sparse in a given dictionary $\bm{\Psi}$ if the number of non-zero coefficients is small compared to the total size of the dictionary domain.
 Wavelets form a general set of naturally sparsifying dictionaries for a wide-range of physical problems \emdash and have recently been shown to work well in the weak lensing setting \citep{[15],[6],[9],[M1]}.
-For the purpose of this paper we restrict ourselves to Daubechies 8 (DB8) wavelets (with 8 wavelet levels) though a wide variety of wavelets could be considered \citep[\textit{e.g.}][]{[39],[17],[18]}.
+For the purpose of this paper we restrict ourselves to Daubechies 8 (DB8) wavelets (with 8 wavelet levels) for simplicity though a wide variety of wavelets could be considered \citep[\textit{e.g.}][]{[39],[17],[18]}.
+Note that the exact choice of wavelet representation (and prior) is independent from the results of this benchmarking paper, thus discussion of dictionary (and prior) optimality is not of primary concern.

 An issue in these types of regularized optimization problems is the setting of regularization parameter $\mu$ - several approaches have been presented \citep{[6], [9], [14], [15]}.
 For uncertainties on reconstructed $\kappa$ maps to be truly principled $\mu$ must be computed in a well defined, statistically principled way.
-In \citet{[M1]} a hierarchical Bayesian inference approach to compute the theoretically optimal $\mu$ was adopted, which we explain below.
+In \citet{[M1]} a hierarchical Bayesian inference approach to compute the theoretically optimal $\mu$ was adopted, which we outline in appendix \ref{sec:MM}